UniversityOfNottingham/universityofnottingham.github.io/docs/guidelines/repository-creation.md

 ## 1. Create the Repository

 In the Azure DevOps menu, navigate to the **Repos** page.
-From the drop-down where you can select an existing repository, select **New Repository** (or from the + menu next to **ProductCentre.Main**, select **New repository**).
+From the drop-down where you can select an existing repository, select **New Repository** (or from the + menu near the top left of the screen, select **New repository**).

 Name the repo appropriately
 !!! note "TODO - Standards for Naming Repos"

-Check the box to add a README, and add a .gitignore (e.g. for Visual Studio projects, select Visual Studio from the dropdown).
+Check the box to add a `README`, and add a `.gitignore` (e.g. for Visual Studio projects, select Visual Studio from the dropdown).

 Click **Create**.